Israel: People, Religion, and State

 The Israeli People

-Roughly 5.8 million of Israel's citizens—a little more than 75%—are Jewish.
+Roughly 6 million of Israel's citizens—a little more than 75%—are Jewish.
 Some trace their family roots back many generations on local soil; others are first- to fourth-generation olim (immigrants) from dozens of different countries.
 The first modern pioneers arrived from Russia in 1882, purchased land, and set about developing it with romantic zeal.
-A decade or two later, inspired by the socialist ideas then current in Eastern Europe, a much larger wave founded the first kibbutzim—collective villages or communes.
+A couple of decades later, inspired by the socialist ideas then current in Eastern Europe, a much larger wave founded the first kibbutzim—collective villages or communes.
 In time, these fiercely idealistic farmers became something of a moral elite, having little financial power but providing a greatly disproportionate percentage of the country's political leadership, military officer cadre, and intelligentsia.

 The kibbutz ideology has pretty much run out of steam.
 A more personally ambitious younger generation has increasingly eschewed the communal lifestyle in favor of the lures of the big city.
 In the vast majority of the 270 or so kibbutzim across the country, modern economic realities have undermined the old socialist structure, and a high degree of privatization is the order of the day.